Practical Stress Relief Tips

 This is one of those classic stress relief tips.
 So much of our mood can be controlled by our breath.
 When we get stressed, it’s so easy to breathe quickly and shallowly from the shoulders.
 When this happens, we’re not giving our bodies enough oxygen-which will not help to regulate our psyche.

 To reduce stress, it’s important to breathe deeply and firmly from our center/diaphragm.

-When we breathe from our shoulders, they often raise towards our ears.
+When we breathe from our shoulders, they often raise to our ears.

 In diaphragmatic breathing, it’s important to keep a long neckline and expand horizontally from the core.

 To practice this, I encourage everyone to place one hand on their belly.
 Sit with their body tall and spine straight, and try to push the hand on their body away from them using their breath.
 Breathe deeply, slowly, and steadily while doing this.
 You should feel more grounded with every inhale and exhale.

 This is the essence of diaphragmatic breathing.